 Computational physics examples as IPython Notebooks.

-A study of the trajectory of a ball that is moving through the air, subject to air drag and wind.
+Computing the trajectory of a projectile moving through the air, subject to wind and air drag.

 Applying the explicit and implicit Euler methods and the fourth order Runge-Kutta method to calculate the trajectory of the Earth around the Sun.